pmonday/alexa-solaredge/BUILD.md

   * `pip install requests -t .`
   * `pip install ask-sdk -t .`

-* modify the configuration file
+* modify the configuration file (only necessary if you are using unittests, otherwise, see information in [DEPLOY](./DEPLOY.md) for how to get your SITE_ID and API_KEY and use it in the environment when you deploy your skill).
+If you do want to use unit tests:

   * open `conf/site.py`
   * set API_KEY and SITE_ID to the values obtained in the previous section